vicramkotecha/gnucashxml/README.md

 Tested with GNU Cash 2.4.10.

-The library supports extracting the account tree, including all transactions and splits.
-It does not support scheduled transactions, price tables, and likely none but the most basic commodities.
+The library supports extracting the account tree, including all prices, transactions and splits.
+It does not support scheduled transactions, and likely none but the most basic commodities.
 In particular, writing of XML files is not supported.

 [python]: http://www.python.org/